wences-sanchez/Knowledge-Base/pages/Designing Your Life (highlights).md

 		- ([Location 277](https://readwise.io/to_kindle?action=open&asin=B01BJSRSEC&location=277))
 	- -
 	- -
 	- Design doesn’t mean a static thing from start.
-Instead, it means change! #card
+Instead, it means change! #car
 		- There is no sitting on the bench just thinking about what you are going to do.
 There is only getting in the game.
 Designers try things.
 They test things out.
 They create prototype after prototype, failing often, until they find what works and what solves the problem.
 Sometimes they find the problem is entirely different from what they first thought it was.
 Designers embrace change.
 		- ([Location 295](https://readwise.io/to_kindle?action=open&asin=B01BJSRSEC&location=295))
 		- #[[mind]]
 	- -
 	- -
 	- Are you passionate about studying, or about spare time?
-You’ll find your way through these months. #card
+You’ll find your way through these months. #car id:: 63401504-7ec7-4b65-8fb3-8ac01d83ef34
 		- Once you know how to prototype your way forward, you are on the path to discovering the things you truly love, passion or not.
 		- ([Location 342](https://readwise.io/to_kindle?action=open&asin=B01BJSRSEC&location=342))
 		- #[[pink]]